RPGroup-PBoC/aph161/page05_syllabus.md

 <b>Required text:</b> Physical Biology of the Cell (2nd ed) by Phillips, Kondev, Theriot and Garcia (ISBN: 0815344503)

-Note that the syllabus is tentative and subject to change.
-Check back regularly for the most recent version.
+The syllabus (PDF) is tentative and subject to change.
+Refer to the list below for the prerecorded video lectures.

 <table>
 <tr>